 in the Indiana Higher Education Telecommunication System (IHETS),

-programs of all Indiana institutions accessible to learners.
+of all Indiana institutions accessible to learners.
+Last year, Purdue

-have provided Purdue faculty over $244,000 in support over
+have provided Purdue faculty over $345,000 in support over the past

 four electronic classroom studios.
 In addition, portable equipment

-facilities in which students may participate in distance learning
+students may participate in distance learning courses offered by